iotaledger/iota-wiki/internal/participate/contribute-to-wiki/reference/structure/explanations.md

 ---
-description: Key concepts clarify a single topic.
+description: Explanations clarify a single topic.
 image: /img/logo/iota_logo.svg
 keywords:
-  - explanation
-  - key concepts
+  - explanations
   - clarify
 ---

-# Concepts
+# Explanations

-Concepts are analogous to [explanations in Diataxis](https://diataxis.fr/explanation/).
-You should use this folder to give in depth explanations on any topic that's relevant to your project.
+You should use the Explanations folder to give in-depth [explanations](https://diataxis.fr/explanation/) on any topic that's relevant to your project.

 ## Single Responsibility Principle